Harry Potter Trail, Edinburgh

 8) Balmoral Hotel

-The Balmoral, originally built as the North British (Railway Station) Hotel, is a luxury five-star property and landmark in Edinburgh.
-It is located in the heart of the city at the east end of Princes Street, the main shopping street beneath the Edinburgh Castle rock, and the southern edge of the New Town.
+The Balmoral, originally known as the North British Railway Station Hotel, is a prestigious five-star establishment and a well-known landmark in Edinburgh.
+Situated at the heart of the city's east end on Princes Street, which is the primary shopping district beneath the towering Edinburgh Castle, it also marks the southern boundary of the New Town.

 Walking Tours in Edinburgh, Scotland